CloudByteStorages/blog/_posts/2016-05-11-OpenStack-Configuration-With-CloudByte-Cinder-Driver.md

 categories: [general, setup, openstack]
 tags:       [openstack, setup]
 date:       2016-05-11 11:30:00 (UTC +5:30)
+contributor_name:     Abhishek Shrivastava
+contributor_image:    "abhishek.jpg"
+contributor_linkedin: abhishek-shrivastava-03921390
+contributor_emailid:  abhishek@cloudbyte.com
 ---

 # OpenStack installation and configuring CloudByte storage as the cinder driver

 - To try/test OpenStack against CloudByte storage;
   - one can start with the easy way i.e. using "devstack all in one" setup.

 - Devstack requirements: